-Yota de Nicaragua: Stingray Service Gateway (SG) as a solution for the emerging mobile Web market in Latin America
+Yota de Nicaragua: Stingray Service Gateway as a solution for the emerging mobile Web market in Central America

 As a part of the deal with ITGLOBAL.COM, the Yota de Nicaragua cell phone carrier got access to the Stingray Service Gateway (SG) traffic management system.
 They were also given a full solution support package for marking and prioritizing traffic packets.